levonium/drim-share/README.txt

 == Description ==

 This plugin adds social sharing buttons to your WP website.
+It's optimized for mobile devices, it loads only a small stylesheet and doesn't slow down your website, compatible with custom post types, WPML ready and very easy to configure.

 The following networks are currently suported:
 + Facebook